-Now, as Chrome OS gets more versatile, the cloud becomes more ubiquitous, and some Chromebooks rank among the best laptops out there, is it time to jump ship on traditional operating systems and get the cloud-friendly Chrome OS?
+Since Chrome OS has gotten more powerful, the cloud is everywhere, and some Chromebooks rank among the best laptops out there, is it time to get the cloud-friendly Chrome OS?

 What is Chrome OS?

-It’s designed to be fast and light—to quickly and easily do basic things, rather than to support more full-featured endeavors.
-Chrome is an easy, intuitive OS, and that’s one of its main selling points.
+It’s designed to be fast and light.
+It does basic tasks faster than other operating systems.
+But it doesn’t support advanced features either.
+Chrome OS fast, easy, and cheap.
 If you can use a Chrome browser, you can use Chrome OS immediately with no real learning curve.

 How does Chrome differ from other operating systems?